 This comprehensive estate planning kit helps you protect your family and establish your legacy.
 FREE!Download My Kit

-When the original purpose of a life insurance policy no longer applies—such as educating children who are now grown or providing financial security for a spouse—your policy can become a powerful and simple way to support our work.
+When the original purpose for a life insurance policy no longer applies—such as educating children now grown or providing financial security for a spouse—your policy can become a meaningful way to support our work.
 There are three ways to give life insurance to Big Life:

 Address: 1715 North Heron Drive, Ridgefield, WA 98642

 Learn more about this simple gift by downloading your FREE copy of our informative guide Life Insurance: Expand Your Charitable Reach.